Tomok: Pre-One in a Million

-When he was 15-years-old he was enrolled as the lead singer of a band called New Boyz.
+When he was 13-years-old he was enrolled as the lead singer of a band called New Boyz since 1997.
 He gained instant fame with the band.
 However their popularity waned as the years went by.
 Tomok recorded six albums together with New Boyz between 1999 and 2008.
 While with New Boyz, Tomok was often criticised by the public for singing with a nasal voice (suara sengau).
 In one of the OIAM episodes, Tomok mentioned that the band was pelted with stones during some of their live performances.

 One in a Million

 Audition

 In December 2008, Tomok signed-up for the audition of the third season of a reality TV singing competition called One in a Million organised by local TV station, 8TV.
 As the show has a reputation of selecting only the best talent and voice around the nation, many predicted that Tomok wouldn't advance far in the competition.

 Tomok went into the audition with his guitar and a new image, but one of the judges, i.e.; Paul Moss commented that his new image is like "a busker in the LRT station".
 During the audition Tomok was asked by Syafinaz on what is to become of New Boyz.
 Tomok explained that the band is still around and he would still be with the band.
 His bandmates actually encouraged and supported him to try out for the show.
 Even though both judges weren't too impressed with Tomok during the audition, he was given a pass through to the next round because both judges think that he has the talent and potential.